 Print materials comprise the largest part of our collection

 Approximately 64,000 items of adult or general interest, 18,000 items of interest to children in grades 3-8, and 14,000 items of interest to children in grades 2 and below.
 Several fiction genres are separated from general fiction for easier browsing.
 These include mysteries, science fiction, short stories, westerns, young adult fiction, and fiction in large print.
-Additionally, we pride ourselves on our collection of Texana and Genealogy materials.

 Through participation in the Northeast Texas Libraries Digital Consortium, we are proud to offer patrons access to a growing collection of e-books and downloadable audiobooks through OverDrive Media.
 If you have a library card and an e-reader or digital audio player, there’s something in this collection for you!

 Texas Heritage Resource Center

 Texas: the state so big that it demands its own non-fiction collection.

 We’ve been a Texas Heritage Resource Center since 1982.
 Here you’ll find books that are solely about Texas.
 This is also where you’ll find biographies of Texans.